d3plus/d3plus-axis/README.md

 <a name="Axis.range"></a>

 #### Axis.range([*value*])
-If *value* is specified, sets the scale range (in pixels) of the legend and returns the current class instance.
+If *value* is specified, sets the scale range (in pixels) of the axis and returns the current class instance.
 The given array must have 2 values, but one may be `undefined` to allow the default behavior for that value.
 If *value* is not specified, returns the current scale range.

 **Kind**: static method of <code>[Axis](#Axis)</code>